jiazhang0/meta-secure-core/meta-efi-secure-boot/README.md

 The sample keys used for MOK Secure Boot are centrally placed under `meta-signing-key/files/mok_sb_keys/`.

-- shim_cert.pem
+- shim_cert.crt
   The X509 certificate embedded in shim, used to verify the images either directly or indirectly loaded by shim.

 - shim_cert.key
-  The private key corresponding to shim_cert.pem, used to sign the images either directly or indirectly loaded by shim.
+  The private key corresponding to shim_cert.crt, used to sign the images either directly or indirectly loaded by shim.

-- vendor_cert.pem
+- vendor_cert.crt
-  Used in the same way as shim_cert.pem.
+  Used in the same way as shim_cert.crt.
 In addition, vendor certificate is the switch to enable shim verification protocol, which facilitates the verification for the SELoader.

 - vendor_cert.key
-  The private key corresponding to vendor_cert.pem, Same fuction as shim_cert.key.
+  The private key corresponding to vendor_cert.crt, Same fuction as shim_cert.key.

 - vendor_dbx